archbardinexile/handbook/3-factions/3-1-profundus-theocracy.md

 - **Heralds** are the Church's sacred groundskeepers.
 Their duties include tending to the Oratory's graveyards and gardens among other sacred sites.
 They also perform funeral rites.
 - **Acolytes** are made to take an oath before beginning their training to become clerics of the Church.

-### Become an Acolyte of Caelum

-1. Prove yourself to receive Caelum's divine power and receive the Exarch's summons.
-2. Take the oath to become an acolyte of Caelum.
-3. Fulfil your divine duties at your assigned territory: heal the wounded, pacify troublemakers, spread the word of Caelum.
-  - Attempt to sneak into the Oratory's vault in search of the truth behind Caelum's ascension.
-4. Receive the rank of Cleric and battle forces that would seek to destroy Caelum's influence.
-5. Accompany the Commission on an expedition to a new territory and help establish a Church presence.
-Construct a parish and become its chaplain.
-6. Exercise your new title to enter the Oratory's vault in search of the truth behind Caelum's ascension.
-  - Confront the Prefect about the revelation and depose the Church.
-  - Take the knowledge to the Cult of Tenebrae.
-  - Attempt to reveal the knowledge to the world.
-  - Keep the secret of Caelum's ascension for the sake of peace.
-Become an Inquisitor to hunt down those who would expose the secret.

 ### Notable Members

 #### Caelum Sol Orbis